EPA ID# MOD056389828

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

 Permit Application for Renewal Complete: On Sept.
 11, 2008, Bayer CropScience submitted a permit application to the department and U.S. Environmental Protection Agency Region 7, to renew their existing Missouri Hazardous Waste Management Facility Part I Permit and Hazardous and Solid Waste Amendments Part II Permit.
-The department invites the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.
+The department determined the permit application was not complete.
+Bayer sent a revised permit application on Oct.
+27, 2008.
+The department determined the permit application was complete and invites the public to review and offer written comments on the permit renewal application while the department conducts a technical review of the permit application.

 The public can review and copy the permit application and supporting documents at the Kansas City Public Library’s North-East Branch, 6000 Wilson Road, Kansas City, Missouri (during normal business hours) or the agency locations above.
 Comments on the permit application are more effective if they point out legal or technical issues.
-You may submit written comments online or send comments by mail to Jiayi Liu, Missouri Department of Natural Resources, Hazardous Waste Program, P.O.
+You may submit written comments online or by mail to Bryce Bobbitt, Missouri Department of Natural Resources, Hazardous Waste Program, P.O.
 Box 176, Jefferson City, MO 65102-0176.

 Bayer CropScience is operating and conducting corrective action activities under two hazardous waste permits, one issued by the department and one issued by EPA.
 The permits were first issued in April 1987.
 The department reissued the Missouri Hazardous Waste Management Facility Part I Permit, effective Dec.
 9, 1998.
 EPA reissued the Hazardous and Solid Waste Amendments Part II Permit, effective Jan.
 8, 1999.
 These permits allow Bayer to store, treat and incinerate hazardous waste.
 The regulated units under the current permits consist of two container storage areas, four storage tanks and one incinerator.

 Bayer submitted a permit application on Sept.
 11, 2008, for renewal of their existing hazardous waste permits.
+The department determined the permit application was not complete and Bayer sent a revised permit application on Oct.
+27, 2008.
 Bayer’s existing Part I Permit expired Dec.
 9, 2008, and Part II Permit expired Jan.
 8, 2009.
 State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
 The department determined the permit application was complete on May 15, 2009.
 The department is conducting a technical review of the permit application.